 Health experts never recommend drinking collected rainwater (it’s non-potable).
 However, you can use it for non-drinking purposes.
 Some everyday non-drinking purposes for collected rainwater include washing your car, watering your garden, and bathing your dog.
 Also, run-off water usually ends up getting polluted and contaminated by oils, toxins, and poisons.

 How to Collect Rain Water

 A few methods of collecting rainwater include 55-gallon rain barrels, roof catchment areas, and even garden hoses can help route the water to your garden.

-It can be more difficult to harvest rainwater in the Southwest due to the arid climate, but it can be done.
-The Albuquerque Water Authority is a fantastic resource for more information on how and if this could be accomplished at your home.
+It can be more challenging to harvest rainwater in the Southwest due to the arid climate, but it’s hardly impossible.
+The Albuquerque Water Authority is a fantastic resource for more information.

 Contact Albuquerque Plumbing Heating & Cooling for Help Collecting Rain Water

 Remember, every drop counts!
 Contact us to learn more about how you can help preserve rainwater this year.
 In the meantime, call Albuquerque Plumbing Heating & Cooling for your plumbing needs, such as a water leak or a clogged drain.